leolara/notes/chiquito tutorial/what_is_chiquito.md

 Chiquito starts from the idea that every zero knowledge proof represents a program (the setup), which can have many computations (the trace) that is proven for a certain input, output and intermediate values (the witness).

 The main structured abstraction in chiquito is the **step**.
 Any computation can be divided in individual steps.
-A program is represented by a circuit that has one or many **step types**, a particular computation is represented as a series of **step instances** that can have arbitrary order.
+A program is represented by a circuit that has one or many **step types**, a particular computation is represented as a series of **step instances** or **trace steps** that can have arbitrary order.

-A step type constains:
+A step type contains:
  + Setup: a series of constraints or assertions that must hold for a step instance of this type to be valid.
  + Witness generation: code that for a particular input sets the values of the witness for a particular step instance.